fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 })
 ```

 The same applies to creating a new note now that we think about it.
 We have a test, which makes a new note using the form.
-We also make a new note in the <i>beforeEach</i> block of the test testing changing the importance of a note:
+We also make a new note in the <i>beforeEach</i> block of the test that changes the importance of a note:

 ```js
 describe('Note app', function() {